-Several new and revised standards became effective for the first time to annual periods beginning on or after 1 July 2017.
-None of these standards were determined to be of significance to the Fellowship.
+Several new and revised standards became effective for the first time to annual periods beginning on or after 1 July 2018.
+Of these standards, AASB15 Revenue from Contracts with Customers and AASB 1058 Income of Not-for-Profit Entities are most relevant.
+None of these standards were determined to significantly change the reporting requirements of MIFWA.